Share

 The rooms are rammed earth — a building material made from compacted raw soil, built without concrete.
 It sounds like a design statement until you're actually inside, running your hand along the wall.
 The texture is specific.
 Grainy, warm, slightly rough.
 It doesn't feel like a hotel room and that's exactly the point.

-No WiFi.
-Weak mobile signal.
+WiFi works across the property.
+Cell signal is a different story — patchy at best, gone at worst.
 The resort sits on 35 acres at around 3,500 feet, and the isolation is part of what you're paying for.
 The buffet is ₹750 + GST — decent, not remarkable.
 But you're not really here for the food.

 On our last morning we did the nature walk trail and a short hike to a viewpoint within the property.
 No guide — there's a guided tour available which we missed, worth asking about at check-in.
 The trail gives you Banasura Hill from within the grounds, close and fully framed, without the jeep or the crowd.
 On the trail we spotted a giant Malabar squirrel — the large, vivid red one that looks almost cartoonishly oversized until you realise it's just the actual animal.
 If you haven't seen one before, you'll stop walking.